luamz/streaming-service/README.md

     </tr>
 </table>

-Libraries can be downloaded via Pip3 and OpenCV can be installed by running ```sudo apt-get install python3.6-tk```
+Most libraries can be downloaded via Pip3 and OpenCV can be installed by running ```sudo apt-get install python3.6-tk```
- - Bibliotecas Nativas do Python:

 ## Running
 ### As User